LiangliangNan/Easy3D/ReadMe.md

 scalar fields) can be done very conveniently.

 ### Build
 Easy3D depends on some third-party libraries.
-All dependencies necessary for the core functionality and the basic viewer are included in the distribution.
-So you don't need to do anything about third-party libraries.
-Easy3D also supports the use of Qt.
-You can switch on the following CMake option to include the related examples and applications (e.g.,
+For the core functionalities and the basic viewer, all dependencies have already been included in the distribution.
+Easy3D also optionally supports the use of Qt for GUI development.
+You can switch on the following CMake option to include the examples and applications that use Qt (e.g.,
             [`Tutorial_202_Viewer_Qt`](https://github.com/LiangliangNan/Easy3D/tree/master/tutorials/Tutorial_202_Viewer_Qt)
             and [`Mapple`](https://github.com/LiangliangNan/Easy3D/tree/master/applications/Mapple))
 in your build: